 If you have not planned your big trip for the year y, I recommend you consider Colombia, a country many say to be one of the most beautiful in all of South America.
 I hope these seven reasons to visit Colombia will be enough to convince you to take the trip.

+There are many reasons to visit Colombia, but as often happens, the local culture is the best motivation for travel.
 The Colombian culture is rich, the people are vibrant, and the food is fantastic.
 The cost of living is significantly less in Colombia and safety conditions improved.
 It’s no wonder why many travellers are seeking out famous destinations in Bogota, Medellin, and Cartagena.

 Recently, Colombia has transformed itself from its difficult past.
 The cities are alive again and booming with business.
 And fellow travellers are eager to see what they have to offer.
 The country has become much safer and is now able to cater to its many visitors.

 I have lived in Colombia for the last 3 months (see author bio at the post’s end).
 And never felt threatened or in any sort of danger.
 I have no doubt you too will find this land of enchantment worth visiting.

 Some of the most hidden, scenic beaches in the world are found in Colombia.
 You can choose from many options.
 You may want a quiet, less crowded beach like Palomino.
 Or, if you are satisfied with a more popular spot, you can try Santa Marta.
 The later has many excellent resorts.